ujw0l/js-crop/README.md

  new jsCrop('selector');

-*selector for image/images to be cropped, one or multiple
+*selector for images to be cropped, one or multiple
 ```

-## Functionaltiy

-After initalizing and clicking on image, will open image on overlay where the cropping os will take place.

 ## Contributing